If the words "summer vacation" are throwing you into a panic, you are not alone.

 With a shorter to-do list, you’ll be able to be more present with your family when you do have time together.

 Help your kids simplify too, by not signing them up for every single activity that crosses their path.
-Purposefully schedule “down” days or weeks so you can all enjoy some unscheduled time.
+Schedule “down” days or weeks.
 If your kids already have too much on their plate, there’s no shame in canceling something — even if you lose your deposit.
-Research shows boredom is good for kids, and it could be what they need this summer more than extra voice lessons.
+Research shows boredom is good for kids, and it could be what they need.

-Going forward, guard any unscheduled time you have.
+Guard any unscheduled time you have.
 Be choosy about what you add to your schedule.
-The pool party your friend wants help planning may sound like a great idea, but if it’s going to ruin your week as you scramble to find the right tiki torches and turn a watermelon into a shark sculpture, save your summer by passing.
+The pool party your friend wants help planning may sound like a great idea, but if it’s going to ruin your week as you scramble to find the right tiki torches and turn a watermelon into a shark sculpture, pass.

 Roadblock #3: All They Want is Their Technology!